mnikander/lab/0006-cons-cells/readme.md

 # Question
 <!-- What am I figuring out? -->

-How can cons cells be implemented?
+1. How can cons cells be implemented?
+2. How can map, filter, and reduce be implemented for cons-cells?

 Date: 2025-11-24